TheMuslimDB/QuranicAudio/README.md

 # QuranicAudio
 scraped data from [QuranicAudio](https://quranicaudio.com/)
 contains collection of json objects to all readings info + links to all surahs.
-you can find it the data (here)[https://github.com/TheMuslimDB/Sunnah/tree/data]
+you can find the data (here)[https://github.com/TheMuslimDB/Sunnah/tree/data]
+you can find the code (here)[https://github.com/TheMuslimDB/Sunnah/tree/code]

 ## Process of getting the data